Unusual Aspects of Animals

 LCANE Autumn 2024 seminar series, Mondays at 6.15pm, convened by Margaret Serpico, UCL Institute of Archaeology.
 Room: UCL Roberts Building, G8, Sir David Davies Lecture Theatre.

-Oct 21st Dr Angela McDonald, Senior Lecturer, Egyptology, Classics, School of Humanities/Sgoil nan Daonnachdan, University of Glasgow
+Oct 21st.
+Zoom only – Dr Angela McDonald, Senior Lecturer, Egyptology, Classics, School of Humanities/Sgoil nan Daonnachdan, University of Glasgow

 Now you see me?… Coaxing molluscs from their shell in the script and beyond